rock-core/autoproj/README.txt

 It tries as much as possible to follow the lead of Willow Garage on the package specification.
-More specifically, the package manifest files are common between ROS package management and rubotics (more details in the following of this document).
+More specifically, the package manifest files are common between ROS package management and autoproj (more details in the following of this document).

-Components of a Rubotics installation
+Components of an Autoproj installation
 -------------------------------------
-A rubotics installation is seeded by _sources_.
-A source is a local or remote directory in which there is:
+A autoproj installation is seeded by _package sets_.
+A package set is a local or remote directory in which there is:
  * autobuild scripts that describe what can be built and how it should be built.
    These scripts an also list a set of configuration options that allow to parametrize the build.
 In general, there should be only a limited number of such options.
- * a source.yml file which describes the source itself, and where the software packages are located (what version control system and what URL).
+ * a source.yml file which describes the package set itself, and where the software packages are located (what version control system and what URL).
  * optionally, a file that describe prepackaged dependencies that can be installed by using the operating system package management system.

 Bootstrapping
 -------------
-"Bootstrapping" means getting rubotics itself before it can work its magic ...
+"Bootstrapping" means getting autoproj itself before it can work its magic ...
 The canonical way is the following:

  * install Ruby by yourself.
 On Debian or Ubuntu, this is done with